department-of-veterans-affairs/vagov-content/pages/education/survivor-dependent-benefits/fry-scholarship.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Fry Scholarship | Veterans Affairs
+title: Fry Scholarships | Veterans Affairs
-heading: Fry Scholarship
+heading: Fry Scholarships
 display_title: Fry Scholarship
-description: Learn more about benefits available to spouses and children of active-duty Servicemembers who died in the line of duty on or after September 11th 2001.
-If you're a qualified dependent, The Marine Gunnery Sergeant John David Fry Scholarship may be able to help pay for tuition, books, and housing.
+description: Learn about scholarships for children and dependents of Veterans.
+If your parent or spouse was an active-duty Servicemember who died in the line of duty on or after September 11, 2001, you may qualify for the Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship).
-keywords: n/a
+keywords: scholarships for children of veterans, military dependent scholarships
 concurrence: incomplete
 plainlanguage: 12-01-16 certified in compliance with the Plain Writing Act
 order: 1